-Flexibility concepts (for example, deep plans), equipment (for example interlocked serviced furniture) and technologies (for example automated internal environments) can deprive occupants of the ability to make even small adjustments, causing them to be disgruntled, make more demands upon management, or both.
-The costs of this - in terms of the degree to which the quality of the building needs to be improved, together with management and the expensive support services required - are often ignored, or at best badly underestimated.
+Flexibility concepts (e.g: deep plans), equipment (e.g. interlocked serviced furniture) and technologies (e.g. automated internal environments) can deprive occupants of the ability to make even small adjustments, causing them to be disgruntled, make more demands upon management, or both.
+The costs of this in terms of the degree to which the quality of the building needs at be improved, together with management and the expensive support services required are often ignored, or at best badly underestimated.
 But if these demands are not met, occupant dissatisfaction and lost productivity will result.